 A Run configuration defines how the artifacts are deployed to the server.
 IntelliJ IDEA has two types of Run configurations: Local and Remote.
-The Local run configuration starts a new instance of the server and deploy artifacts there.
+The Local run configuration starts a new instance of the server and deploys artifacts there.
 The Remote run configuration deploys the artifacts to an already running standalone server.

 Each application server may have a different set of parameters in a Run configuration.

 One important parameter here is On ‘update’ action, which defines how to update the application when you use the Update action via Ctrl + F10 (Cmd+ F10 for Mac).
 Based on your choice, the IDE can update resources, update classes and resources, or redeploy or restart the server.
 Turn off the Show dialog checkbox if you don’t like to see the dialog each time you update the application.
 This is a great time-saver when you update your application very frequently.

 Another important parameter is the On frame deactivation, which defines how to update the application when you switch from the IDE, say to a browser.
 Based on these settings, the IDE can update resources, update classes and resources, or do nothing.
 This setting may be very useful when you’d like to have your application updated automatically each time when you switch to a browser.

 Keep in mind that update resources and update classes and resources options are available only for the Exploded artifact type.
 For the Archive artifact type use the common HotSwap.

 By default, the IDE runs the application server using the project JRE.
 However, you can always choose to use an alternative JRE.